 While the Sallie Mae name has existed for more than 50 years, the company that operates as Sallie Mae today, SLM Corporation, was formed in late 2013 and includes its wholly-owned subsidiary, Sallie Mae Bank, an industrial bank established in 2005 (the "Bank").
 On April 30, 2014, we legally separated (the "Spin-Off") from another public company that is now named Navient Corporation ("Navient"), which is in the education loan management, servicing, asset recovery, and consolidation loan business.
-Navient retained all assets and liabilities generated prior to the Spin-Off other than those explicitly retained by us pursuant to the Separation and Distribution Agreement (as hereinafter defined) executed in connection with the Spin-Off.
-We are a consumer banking business and did not retain any assets or liabilities generated prior to the Spin-Off other than those explicitly retained by us pursuant to the Separation and Distribution Agreement.
-We sometimes refer to the company that existed prior to the Spin-Off SLM."
+Navient retained all assets and liabilities generated prior to the Spin-Off other than those explicitly retained by us pursuant to the Separation and Distribution Agreement").
+We are a consumer banking business and did not retain any assets or liabilities generated prior to the Spin-Off other than those explicitly retained prior to the Spin-Off other than those explicitly retained prior to the Spin-Off other than those explicitly retained by us pursuant to the Spin-Off other than those explicitly retained by us pursuant to the Spin-Off other than those explicitly retained prior to the Spin-Off other than those explicitly retained prior to the Spin-Off other than those explicitly retained prior to the Spin-Off other than those explicitly retained prior to the Spin-Off other than those explicitly retained prior to the Spin-Off other than those explicitly retained prior to the Spin-Off other than those explicitly retained by us pursuant to the Separation and Distribution Agreement.
+We sometimes refer to the company that existed prior to the Spin-Off as "pre-Spin-Off SLM."